afreeorange/dotfiles/README.md

 udf b

 # Update dependencies for Node, Python and place them in
-# "$HOME/.platform-dependencies" using a full version number
+# "$HOME/.platform-dependencies" using a MAJOR.MINOR number
-# (whatever's reported by the interpreter.)
 udf d

 # Redo yadm if all else fails